Wiladams/LuaModeling/README.md

 With LuaModeling, you can create 3D geometries and output them to OpenSCAD .scad files, or .stl

-I like OpenSCAD for its simplicity.
-You can create fairly complex 3D models by writing code.
-The OpenSCAD UI contains an editor and viewer, but the language itself is fairly constrained.
+While OpenSCAD is great for generating 3D models using code, the language itself is fairly constrained, and the runtime can be slow during various operations.

-LuaModeling recognizes that .scad and .stl files are fairly common, so it uses those formats as output.
-The advantage of LuaModeling is using a very robust and fast language for creating the code for the 3D models.
-Atop this, if you use LuaJIT, the code becomes even faster.
+LuaModeling can generate .scad and .stl files as output, so you can use OpenSCAD as a simple visualizer (which is does fairly well), and as an output converter.
+Essentially, OpenSCAD is just another tool in a 3D modeling workflow.
+The advantage of using lua as the modeling language is that it is very robust and fast.
+When using LuaJIT as the runtime, the code becomes even faster.

-What this essentially does is use Lua as the modeling language, and .scad and .stl as the universal output format.
 You are free to use any editor you like, such as VS Code, or Sublime Text.

 How
 ===
 Installation
 ------------
 To install, simply copy the entirety of the lmodel directory into wherever your lua is installed.

 Workflow
 --------